-During the 1830s and 1840s, revolts and escapes by slaves, the growth of the free black community, demands by non-slaveholding whites, and the rise of an anti-slavery reform movement all challenged the power of planters.
-The British abolition of West Indian slavery in 1833, the Panic of 1837, and the emancipation of slaves in the French West Indies in 1848 intensified slave owners' concerns over the future of the South's increasingly peculiar institution.
-Attacks from northern opponents - a growing abolitionist movement, fugitive slaves, the condemnation of church leaders, and massive petition campaigns - heightened slave owners' concerns as well.
+During the 1830s and 1840s, revolts and escapes by enslaved African Americans, the growth of the free black community, demands by non-slaveholding whites, and the rise of an antislavery reform movement all challenged the power of planters.
+The British abolition of West Indian slavery in 1833, the Panic of 1837, and the emancipation of enslaved African Americans in the French West Indies in 1848 intensified slave owners' concerns over the future of the South's increasingly peculiar institution.
+Attacks from northern opponents-a growing abolitionist movement, fugitive enslaved African Americans, the condemnation of church leaders, and massive petition campaigns-heightened slave owners' concerns as well.

 The defenders of slavery did not retreat, however.
 Believing that expansion into western lands presaged a new day for planters, they developed an aggressive defense of their way of life and further restricted possibilities for change.
 Previously referred to apologetically as a necessary but temporary evil, black bondage was now described as the natural order of things.
-In the words of South Carolina Senator John C. Calhoun, slavery was "a positive good," an institution beneficial alike to planters, slaves, and all other social groups.
+In the words of South Carolina Senator John C. Calhoun, slavery was "a positive good," an institution beneficial alike to planters, enslaved African Americans, and all other social groups.

-The growing importance of slavery to southern agriculture, along with the 1808 prohibition of the importation of slaves, increased the prices for slaves and encouraged an expanding internal slave trade.
-The internal slave trade was one of the cruelest aspects of a harsh system.
-Although slaves had always been subject to sale, the possibility of being sold to a plantation hundreds of miles from one's family increased dramatically in the 1840s with the extension of slavery into Alabama, Louisiana, Mississippi, Missouri, Arkansas, and Texas.
-Because the slaves in greatest demand were between the ages of twenty and fifty, a high percentage of those sold left spouses and children behind.
-As slavery's heartland moved southwestward, the forced migration of hundreds of thousands of African Americans caused the massive destruction of families.
+The growing importance of slavery to southern agriculture, along with the 1808 prohibition of the importation of enslaved Africans, increased the prices for enslaved African Americans and encouraged an expanding internal slave trade.
+The internal slave trade was one of the cruelest aspects of the system.
+Although enslaved African Americans had always been subject to sale, the possibility of being sold to a plantation hundreds of miles from one's family increased dramatically in the 1840s with the extension of slavery into Alabama, Louisiana, Mississippi, Missouri, Arkansas, and Texas.
+Because enslaved African Americans in greatest demand were between the ages of twenty and fifty, a high percentage of those sold left spouses and children behind.
+As slavery's heartland moved southwestward, the forced migration of hundreds of thousands of enslaved African Americans caused the massive destruction of families.